-Security Settings - Provides a brief description of current Security settings.
+Security Level -Provides a brief description of current Security settings configured through Permanent Locks for Production.

-Programming Options set with Configure Programming Options tool- Displays the Design version and Back Level version set in the Configure Programming Options tool.
+Programming Options set with Configure Programming Options tool- Displays the Design version and Back Level version set in the Configure Programming Options Wizard.
 They are read only options and cannot be modified.